Any2suited66/InstasizeAutomation/README.md

 Make sure your capabilities in the DriverBuilder7zero.py file are set correctly for the device you are testing on.

-Python must be installed are your system.
+Python must be installed on your system.
 You can install it with homebrew: brew install python.

 Install the nose2 plugig: pip install nose2